rortizv/rortizv/README.md

 My name is Rafael, I'm an active software engineering student at Universidad de Cartagena.
 Junior full stack web developer.

-- 🌱 I’m currently learning Flutter to develop Android and iOS apps.
+- 🌱 I’m currently learning Angular for the front end.
--  Work as a backend intern developer using C# and .Net Core technologies.
+-  Work as a fullstack intern developer using .Net, .Net Core technologies, Entity Framework; web API's, WinForms.
 - 💬 Ask me about how to make pasta carbonara or margaretha.